The Ultimate Travel Guide to Bagan, Myanmar The Ultimate Travel Guide to Bagan, Myanmar

 The Ultimate Travel Guide to Bagan, Myanmar

-A 40-60 minute flight is around $340 depending on the season.
-Don’t forget to take your sweater with you.
-Mornings can be cold depending on the season.
+A 40-60 minute flight costs around 340 USD, depending on the season.
+Don’t forget to take your sweater with you as mornings can be cold.

-Bagan owns many beautiful temples, way too many to visit in your trip.
-We’ve highlighted the best and most impressive temples in one Best Bagan Temples Guide.
+Bagan has many beautiful temples, too many to see on just one trip.
+We’ve highlighted the best and most impressive temples in our Best Bagan Temples Guide.
 Explore the temple in an Africa-like landscape on your e-bike.

-Bagan is famous for its sunrises and sunsets.
-Although it’s not allowed anymore to climb most of the temples.
-Getting up in time for sunrise every morning and surrounded by nothing but peaceful temples & hot air balloons is an unforgettable experience.
+Bagan is famous for its stunning sunrises and sunsets.
+Although it’s not allowed anymore to climb most of the temples, getting up early for sunrise, being surrounded by nothing but temples and a sky full of hot air balloons, is an unforgettable experience.

 4. Visit Minnanthu Village

 Afternoons in Bagan can get quite hot.
-Explore the temples from the early morning until 1 AM and relax in the afternoon.
+Because of this, spend your time in the mornings exploring the temples until 1 AM and relax in the afternoon.
 Take a dip or nap at your pool or go chill at one of the restaurants nearby.
-After 4 PM, go out again and explore the area.
+After 4 PM you can go out and explore the area again.

-The government has introduced something very clever a few years ago, E-Bikes.
-Electric motorbikes that will get you around the area in a very relaxed but more important, very silent way.
+The government introduced something very clever a few years ago: E-Bikes.
+Electric motorbikes that’ll get you around the area in a very relaxed and, most importantly, very silent way.

-You can rent an e-bike almost everywhere.
-A good price for an e-bike in Bagan is somewhere between 5000 – 7000 Kyat ($5) per day.
-The price goes up a little when you are on one bike with two people.
-Make sure you check everything like tires, lights, mirrors, and battery before renting it.
+You can rent an e-bike almost everywhere in town.
+A good price for an e-bike in Bagan is somewhere between 5000 – 7000 Kyat (5 USD) per day.
+The price goes up a little when you share one bike with two people.
+Make sure you check everything, like tires, lights, mirrors, and battery, before renting it.

 Where to stay in Bagan?

-There are 3 main villages, Nyaung-U, Old Bagan and New Bagan.
-They surround the temples area in Bagan, Myanmar.
+There are 3 main villages in Bagan: Nyaung-U, Old Bagan, and New Bagan.
+They all surround the temple area and make a great place to stay for a few nights.

-The best location to stay near most of the temples in Old Bagan and also the most expensive area to stay.
-Though New Bagan and Nyaung-U are just a 30-min drive with your e-bike.
+The best location to stay closest to most of the temples is Old Bagan, though it’s also the most expensive area to stay in.
+New Bagan and Nyaung-U are just a 30-minute drive with your e-bike and have more mid-range and cheap stay options.

-Nyaung-U is the village where most of the backpackers stay but New Bagan is a rising area for good looking hostels.
+Nyaung-U is the village where most of the backpackers stay, but New Bagan is a rising area with good-looking hostels.

 Bagan can be easily combined with your Myanmar route.
 You can reach Bagan via bus or taxi from Yangon (9h), Mandalay (4h) or Inle Lake (8h).
 There is also an airport with daily flights to Yangon.